HarvardMapCollection/tutorials/qgis/clip/index.md

 ## Troubleshooting clipping

 Clipping by geography is the most straightforward way to clip one dataset to a specific extent.
-This method can be a bit crude sometimes, however, and you may need to take other approaches for a more refined result.
+This method, however, can be a bit crude sometimes, and you may need to take other approaches for a more refined result.

 In this example we will explain why a simple clip may fall short for your purposes.